inductiva/inductiva/tutorials/simulators/OpenSees.md

 ### Running Your Simulation

-Here's the code you'll be working on as we progress through the tutorial.
+Here is the code required to run an OpenSees simulation using the Inductiva API.
 Don't worry if it doesn't all make sense right now; everything will become clearer in the upcoming steps.